sachinkr91/api-rest-meetings/docs/MeetingApi.md

 Send Email Invite

-This endpoint generates an email invite to the specified meeting.
+This endpoint generates an email invite to the specified meeting. **Note:** call this API using a meeting access token

 ### Example
 ```python
 from __future__ import print_function
 import time